 Then: I wasn’t much for racing games.
 When the Nintendo World Championships rolled around, I worried that Rad Racer was one of the three titles key to the competition (my family spared me further fretting by not moving back to North America until well after the tournaments were over).
 But Victory Run had a certain something, a certain je ne sais…OK, so it just had a screenshot of a car flipping through the air.
 I thought it looked cool.

 Now: Victory Run is mediocre fare, and I suspect it always was.
-It’s a pretty mundane racing game with only a few details, like a glowing skyline and motorcycle hazards, to set it apart from the stuff you’d see on the ol’ NES.
+It’s a pretty mundane racing game with only a few details, like a glowing skyline and an auto-parts stockpile, to set it apart from the stuff you’d see on the ol’ NES.
 In fact, Victory Run isn’t all that different from Rad Racer, which, now that I think about it, also showed your car flying off the road in style.

 Then: Another beneficiary of the “show the huge bosses” school of promotion, Blazing Lazers set itself up as the best original shooter on the console.
 The triangular battleship dominates the larger of the two screens, while the player’s craft clearly has a decent arsenal of shields, machine guns, and whatever those orbs might be.
 The smaller shot isn’t very impressive, though it depicts the initial form of the game’s final boss.
 Why this pamphlet wanted to spoil so many endgames, I’ll never know.